-This ruined al Qatani, as he broke down crying and asked God for forgiveness and ... stated that he could do nothing about the music that was played in the [interrogation] booth."
+Al Qatani still insisted "music was forbidden" and broke down stating "he could do nothing about the music that was played in the [interrogation] booth."

 Military personnel apparently used Gray's soft rock ballad in their tortures because of the biblical connotations of its title.
 While interviewing former prisoners, German musicologist Christian Gruny played this song for a Guantanamo inmate, who immediately burst into uncontrollable sobs.

 Building off Gruny's research, Suzanne Cusick elaborates that music torture operates by stripping a prisoner of a safe, "interior space."
 It invades with the sounds and cultural expressions of one's captor and leaves a prisoners with nowhere to hide to "escape the pain."